WASdev/azure.liberty.aks/README.md

 1. If you check the resource group `resourceGroupName` in [Azure portal](https://portal.azure.com/), you will see related resources created:
    1. A new AKS cluster if it's specified;
    1. A new ACR instance if it's specified;
-   1. A deployment script instance;
+   1. Two deployment script instances;
 1. To visit the application home page:
    1. Open the resource group `resourceGroupName`;
    1. Navigate to "Deployments > `deploymentName` > Outputs";